trusch/opencore/README.md

 ## Build

 At this point you will need `podman` and `buildah` to build and run this service locally.
 You don't need a rust toolchain, but if you have one I'm sure you know how to use it.
-Maybe I'll add a `Containerfile` and a example `compose.yaml` later.

 To build the image run:
 ```